 In spite of the safety risks, many drivers continue to violate FMCSA Hours of Service rules and drive while physically and/or mentally exhausted.
 Many drivers want to make more deliveries within a certain period of time in order to collect more money.
 Therefore, they drive as much as possible, often for entire 24-hour periods.
 Some truck companies encourage, or even require, drivers to continue to drive through breaks or for longer periods of time than legally allowed.
 Truck drivers often falsify log books and other records to make it look like they are in compliance.

 Truck drivers must be alert because they are driving huge vehicles that may weigh up to 80,000 pounds, often at high speeds.
 When a truck driver nods off or loses control, a commercial truck can cause severe injuries to any motorists in its path.
 An experienced Pittsburgh truck accident lawyer knows how to identify fatigued driving and present evidence that the truck driver was violating regulations or simply negligent in driving while too tired.
 If your attorney shows this, you will likely receive substantial compensation from the responsible driver and/or trucking company.

 Truck drivers have a duty to comply with all FMCSA regulations and to drive in a manner that will keep other motorists reasonably safe.
 When drivers fail to do so and choose to drive while fatigued, they should be held accountable for all damage and injury they cause as a result.
-If you have suffered injury due to a fatigued truck driver, do not hesitate to contact the personal injury attorneys at Flaherty Fardo at (412) 802-6666 for help.
+If you have suffered injury due to a fatigued truck driver, do not hesitate to contact the personal injury attorneys at Flaherty Fardo at (412) 802-6666 for help for a free consultation.
 We have extensive experience with complicated truck accident cases and can help you receive the compensation you deserve.